Alcarin/CodeTextor/docs/DEV_GUIDE.md

   2. Input parameters and expected types.
   3. Returned values and possible side effects.
 * Functions that perform complex logic should also include a brief *inline* comment per key section.
+  Remove or update these comments when the implementation changes or becomes self-explanatory to avoid drift.
 * Comments must be written in **concise, descriptive English** and kept up-to-date.

 Example: